 Humpty Dumpty may have sat on a wall and had a great fall, but Humpty Dumpty wasn’t a cat.
 How do we know this?
-Because a cat can survive a great fall in one piece.
-A Moment of Science investigates the cat’s legendary ability to fall.
+Because, unlike an egg, a cat can survive a great fall in one piece.

-The secret lies in the cat’s flexible spine and tail.
-As the cat falls, it instinctively turns so that it will land on its feet.
+The secret lies in cats’ flexible spines and tails.
+When a cat falls, it instinctively turns so that it will land on its feet.
 If it’s falling head or back first, the cat will rotate the head and front legs to face downward then rotate the back legs into position; cats are flexible enough to rotate front and back quarters almost independently.
-Once feet downward, the cat’s body arches up, like a Halloween cat.
+Once feet are downward, the cat’s body arches up, like a Halloween cat.
 This position increases air resistance and slows the cat down so that when it lands the body can absorb a lot of the impact of the fall.

-While cats may not need all the King’s horses and all the King’s men, like poor Humpty Dumpty, they might need a veterinarian.
-Cats can survive incredible falls, but they often suffer broken bones and internal injuries; sadly, they don’t always live happily ever after.
+While cats may not need all the King’s horses and all the King’s men, they might need a veterinarian.
+Cats can survive incredible falls, but they often suffer broken bones and internal injuries.